semangkapp/semangkapp/cpanel-whm-master-setup.md

 ### 4️⃣ Disable BIND (Using Cloudflare DNS Only)

+Turns off the named service since Cloudflare manages DNS externally.

+**Purpose**: Reduce memory usage and eliminate unnecessary services.

-Since you're using Cloudflare DNS, you do NOT need BIND.
+_Since you're using Cloudflare DNS, you do NOT need BIND._

 In WHM: